SchemaPlus/schema_plus_views/README.md

 ### Using views

-ActiveRecord models can be use views the same as ordinary tables.
+ActiveRecord models can be base based on views the same as ordinary tables.
 That is, for the above views you can define

 ```ruby
 class UncommentedPost < ActiveRecord::Base